FIWARE-Ops/i4trust-consumer/README.md

-# i4trust-consumer
-App-of-apps of an i4Trust service consumer organisation

 # i4Trust Consumer Demonstrator

-App-of-apps for an i4trust data service consumer (e.g., Happy Pets).
+App-of-apps for an i4trust data service consumer organisation (e.g., Happy Pets).

 > :bulb: This repository just provides a setup for temporary demonstration purposes.
 It is not recommended to be used in a production enviroment.
 Credentials are visible in clear text and are not encrypted.
 Installations should be deleted when demonstrations/presentations/etc. have finished.